2020 Summer Olympics: Opening ceremony

-The opening ceremony was held on 23 July 2021 in the Olympic Stadium in Tokyo.
+The opening ceremony was held on July 23, 2021, in the Olympic Stadium in Tokyo.
 It included the traditional Parade of Nations.
-Emperor Naruhito formally opened the Games, and at the end of the torch relay the Olympic cauldron was lit by Japanese tennis player Naomi Osaka.
+Emperor Naruhito formally opened the Games, and at the end of the torch relay, the Olympic cauldron was lit by Japanese tennis player Naomi Osaka.

-For the first time in the 2020 Olympic Games, it was decided that one male and one female in each country would take turns holding flags and serve as two of them.
+For the first time in the history of Olympic Games, it was decided that one male and one female from each country would take turns holding flags and serve as two of them.
 This was done by embodying the "Agenda 2020" set during President Bach's term.

-For the first time in the history of the games, a moment of silence was observed in the opening ceremony for the victims of COVID-19, the 2011 earthquake and tsunami and the Munich massacre.
+A moment of silence was observed in the opening ceremony for the victims of COVID-19 pandemic, the 2011 earthquake and tsunami, and the Munich massacre.